First Burn Prairie

 The prairie is quite small, on a south-east facing shoulder of a hill.
 In the center – the most open area – there are prairie grasses and dry prairie forbs, with scattered birches and sumac.
 Closer to the edges the trees and shrubs get thicker and the prairie plants taper off in the deeper shade.
 To the south, on the steepest part of the slope, is a thick stand of Black Walnut trees.

 For years after the burn we almost never visited this prairie because it was surrounded by such thick brush.
 In 2008 I decided that I should really make a path to it and give it a name – that makes it much easier to keep track of.
-Now we now visit much more often.
+We still don’t visit often, but we do pay a little more attention.

-It’s on the point of land we call Indian Grass Point, but separated from the prairie point by thick woods.
+It’s on the east facing slope from Twisted Oak Savanna, but separated from it by thick woods.
 In 2013 we started clearing the woods along the spine of the point.
 In the fall of 2014, we reached the upper edge of this opening.
-So now it’s part of the larger prairie – which includes several openings connected by areas of recovering savanna.
-From now on, I’ll include its updates as part of the story of Indian Grass Point.
+So now it’s part of the larger savanna area – which includes several prairie openings connected by areas of recovering savanna.
+From now on, I’ll include its updates as part of the story of Twisted Oak Savanna.

 Here’s the newly cut path in March of 2008.